AryAryAry/Connected-component-labelling-through-MATLAB/README.md

 (While checking initil label, if  the source elements have no surrounding pixels with initial value, code moves to the next source element.
 If no further source elements are present, the source is cleared and then roles of source and destination matrices are exchanged)
 - This goes on till the destination matrix turns out to be empty after all checking surroundings of all source elements, which means that the whole blob/object has been labelled.
 The value of new label is the incremented, source-destination matrices cleared and the anchor moves on to find another blob
 - This goes on till the anchor reaches the last, bottom-right pixel of the image
-- The output image is teh labelled one
+- The output image is the labelled one